astronomer/docs/astro/set-up-data-lineage.md

 When you run an Airflow task with the `SnowflakeOperator`, the following data is collected:

 - Task duration
 - SQL queries.
-Only some statements are currently supported, see [OpenLineage integration tests](https://github.com/OpenLineage/OpenLineage/tree/main/integration/sql/impl/tests) for queries with coverage
+For a list of supported queries, see the [OpenLineage `tests` repository](https://github.com/OpenLineage/OpenLineage/tree/main/integration/sql/impl/tests).
 - Query duration.
 This is different from the Airflow task duration
 - Input datasets
 - Output datasets